Teaching History Summer Institute 2017

 The University of Winnipeg and Manitoba Education and Advanced Learning presents:

-Manitoba Education and Advanced Learning encourages teachers from Grades 5 to 12 to participate in this valuable learning experience.
+As part of this partnership, Manitoba Education encourages teachers from 5 to 12 to participate in this valuable learning experience.

 Location: 223 Bryce Hall, University of Winnipeg